OfqualGovUK/ofqual-standards-patterns/docs/principles/keep-it-simple.md

 - Keeping things simple can mean using third party libraries where someone else has already solved a problem, or made something simpler to implement.
 - Multiple lines of comments could mean the code is too complicated to understand and should be refactored.
 - Following naming conventions for variables and methods helps in self documenting your code.
 - Refactoring large functions to break out key logic can improve readability as well as enabling reuse in the future.
-For further details, the [Write maintainable, reusable and evolutionary code principle](/principles/write-maintainable-reusable-and-evolutionary-code/) goes into greater depth.

 ---